RWKV/RWKV-wiki/docs/README.md

 # Who sponsors the compute for RWKV?

-RWKV is made possible, as an Open Soure project, thanks to the large bulk of the GPU donations from
+RWKV is made possible, as an Open Soure project, thanks to the large amount of GPU compute and researchers time contributions from

 <div class="sponsor_logos">
     <a href="https://stability.ai/" target="_blank"><img src="https://wiki.rwkv.com/img/Stability-AI.jpg" width="100px"/></a>
     <a href="https://www.eleuther.ai/" target="_blank"><img src="https://wiki.rwkv.com/img/EleutherAI_logo.svg.png" width="100px"/></a>
 </div>

-Which helped made all the main foundation model training possible
+Without their invaluable support, we would not have been able to develop the core RWKV foundation models that you see today.

+---

 In addition, we would like to thank
 - [alpin @ pygmalionAI](https://pygmalion.ai/)
 - [AutoMeta @ AlignmentLab](https://twitter.com/alignment_lab)
-- Various other folks who donated small slices of GPU time / preferred not to be named
+- Various other folks who donated slices of GPU time / preferred not to be named

 For helping with GPU time, on smaller experiments, finetunes, and various models.
 Especially for those models that never get publically released in failed runs.